countable-web/open-source-corporation/peopleops/recruiting/FIT.md

   * You want flexible working hours.
   * You want to be able to work remotely from anywhere you choose, (flexible location).
   * You want exposure to a variety of projects, and a variety of skills (cross-functional overlap)
-  * You want to be paid a fair wage while learning to contribute, and a chance to be compensated very well if you make a big contribution.
+  * You want to be paid a fair wage while learning to contribute, and a chance to be compensated well if you make a big contribution.
   * You have the discipline to work remotely.